alimertcetin/AStarPathFinding/README.md

 - Feel free to open PRs, issues
-- There could be lot of things that i missed
+- There could be a lot of things that i missed